 Most conducted emissions standards start from 150kHz however there is an increasing amount of electrical noise generated below this frequency.
-Electric vehicle chargers, inverters for PV installations and the like all use switching technologies in the low kHz region and produce potentially significant EM emissions.
-Very few EMC standards require testing below 150kHz due to the unknown compatibility levels (this is a standards body related issue) but there is significant noise being generated and a lack of immunity tests in the standards to mitigate the risks.
+Electric vehicle chargers, inverters for PV installations, and the like all use switching technologies in the low kHz region and produce potentially significant EM emissions.
+Very few EMC standards require testing below 150kHz due to the unknown compatibility levels (this is a standard body-related issue) but there is significant noise being generated and a lack of immunity tests in the standards to mitigate the risks.

 It is important for EM hazards to be considered as part of the overall risk assessment of the product.
-The safety related community is very familiar with safety related risk assessments and is normally based around a wide selection of people with differing focus.
-EM knowledge unfortunately is not normally well represented meaning that EMC safety risks are often overlooked.
+The safety-related community is very familiar with safety-related risk assessments and is normally based on a wide selection of people with differing focuses.
+EM knowledge unfortunately is not normally well-represented meaning that EMC safety risks are often overlooked.

 Before any EMC testing is performed, it should be considered in parallel with the EM safety aspects.
 EMC testing for functionality would require the product to be operating in its normal mode(s) whereas EM Safety testing would require a different set of parameters to be assessed (such as a product with an electronic power switch, switching ‘on’ when it should be ‘off’) which would require the standby mode to be assessed as well.

-Manufacturers need to ensure that an EM risk analysis and assessment is performed as part of complying with the EMC Directive.
-The risk assessment needs to be documented and include the justification that leads to the overall residual risk.
+Manufacturers need to ensure that an EM risk analysis and electromagnetic risk assessment is performed as part of complying with the EMC Directive.
+The EMC risk assessment needs to be documented and includes the justification that leads to the overall residual risk.

 Only the tests contained in harmonized standards provide a presumption of conformity for the parameters that they cover and a manufacturer should supplement these with their overall risk management to ensure that other hazards are identified and assessed accordingly.